hurlyburly/Comedy-GIFS/README.md

 This website, <https://hurlyburly.github.io/Comedy-GIFS/> , will pull a specified amounts of gifs related to the user search from the GIPHY API.

 The theme is set to comedy shows and movies.
+But you can look up anything you feel like.

 **There are buttons prebuilt for some tv shows I love including:**
 + The Office